top of page

 Understanding these practices can not only save you time and money but also ensure that your lawn mower and other small engine equipment operate smoothly and efficiently.

 It is imperative that you understand that the shelf life for gas is approximately 3 to 4 weeks.
 This means that if you purchase fuel in bulk, it is likely to degrade before you have the chance to use it all, leading to potential starting problems.
-The best practice is to not purchase more fuel at one time than will be consumed in this time frame.
+The best practice is to not purchase more fuel at one time, than will be consumed within this time frame.
 Always store your fuel in a fire-approved gasoline container, which is specifically designed to handle flammable liquids safely.
 Additionally, make sure to keep these containers in a cool, well-ventilated area.
 The cooler the gas is kept, the slower it degrades, which can significantly extend its usability.
 Ideally, try to purchase only what you need for a few mowing sessions, which will help in maintaining the quality of the fuel.

 Furthermore, small engines are particularly sensitive to the quality of fuel they receive.
 One of the most detrimental contaminants is water.
 Small engines absolutely hate water in their gas tanks!
 In fact, water contamination can cause a unit to not start at all or run incorrectly, even if it manages to start.
 This is why it is wise to not leave lawn mowers outside and uncovered, as many gas caps are vented with small holes where rainwater can accumulate and enter the gas tank.
 This seemingly minor oversight can lead to major headaches, including costly repairs.